iiamabby/site/README.md

 ## Contributing to cloudnative.nz

-### Step 5: Write a Blog Post
+### Step 5: Downloading the source code
 For this site follow these steps to start contributing:

 - Create a github account
 - Fork this repo
-- Use `git clone https://github.com/cloudnative-nz/site.git` to pull down this repo to your device
+- Run `git clone https://github.com/cloudnative-nz/site.git` in your command line to pull down this repo to your device
 - Run this website by opening the index.html file from your file explorer
-- View the issues and decide on which one to work through
+- View the issues and decide on which one to work through, ask questions in the thread if you have some or need assistance working through it
-- To add your changes make a PR request, we will view and merge your code

 ### Step 6: Submit a Pull Request